khadijakhaldi/khadijakhaldi.github.io/_publications/2010-10-01-paper-title-number-2.md

 collection: publications
 excerpt: 'This paper is about analyzing temporal information of water level for flood forecasting using directed acyclic graph based approach.'
 date: 2018-10-26
-venue: 'Rice Data Science Conference 2018.'
+venue: 'Rice Data Science Conference'
 ---
 This paper is about analyzing temporal information of water level for flood forecasting using directed acyclic graph based approach.